-Foundations and Diversification Requirements for UH Mānoa: Kaua'i Community College has adopted the University of Hawai'i Mānoa's Foundations Requirements and Diversification Requirements as part of the general education core for its Associate in Arts degree.
+Foundations and Diversification Requirements for UH Mānoa: Kaua'i Community College has adopted the UH system's Foundations Requirements and Diversification Requirements as part of the general education core for its Associate in Arts degree.
 Students planning to transfer to UH Mānoa are advised to check with their counselors for particulars regarding UH Mānoa requirements.